Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

 While meme marketing can work well for certain industries and many B2C brands, SaaS companies should carefully consider whether it aligns with their brand identity, target audience, and marketing objectives.

-While you're here, don't forget to subscribe to The CMO newsletter for tips, tricks, and more of the latest marketing trends.
+While you're here, don't forget to subscribe to The CMO newsletter for more expert tips, trends, insightful interviews and software recommendations.